• Skip to primary navigation

 Meat mixture in the shape of a loaf on a sheet pan before and after baking.

-Finish and Rest - Spread the marinara sauce evenly over the top of the meatloaf and return it to the oven for another 10-15 minutes.
-Cook until the internal temperature reaches 160°F (it will continue to rise as it rests).
+Spread the marinara sauce evenly over the top of the meatloaf and return it to the oven for another 10 to 15 minutes.
+The meatloaf is done when the center reaches 160°F on an instant-read thermometer.

 Let the meatloaf rest for at least 10 minutes before slicing.
-This helps the juices redistribute, making each slice moist and flavorful.
+This gives the juices time to redistribute so every slice stays juicy instead of falling apart on the cutting board.

 Baked meatloaf on a sheet pan topped with marinara and on a cutting board, partially sliced with a knife.